Cignor/Collider/guides/DRAG_INSERT_NODE_GUIDE.md

 - **Pinned to static metadata** – Suggestion lists come entirely from `PinDatabase`.
 Dynamic pins added at runtime (e.g., sampler channels, meta-modules) and VST descriptors are invisible.
 - **Flat suggestion ranking** – Apart from the hard-coded “seed” entries, all compatible modules are alphabetised.
 There is no weighting for popularity, existing connections, or converter utility, so long lists become unwieldy.
 - **UI is mouse-first** – The popup is a plain ImGui menu.
 Keyboard focus lands on the first item, but there is no incremental search, arrow navigation feedback, or quick-close on Escape for the popup itself (only for the drag).
-- **Audio stereo special-case** – After our latest tweak, dragging from a stereo audio pin attempts to wire channels 0/1 on both source and destination.
-Other multi-channel cases (CV buses, quad audio) fall back to single-channel wiring.
+- **Typed auto-wiring** – Like-to-like pin wiring now prevents CV/Gate/Raw from auto-connecting to Audio, with paired stereo wiring when dual audio channels exist.
+Wider buses (e.g., quad audio, multi-lane CV) still fall back to single-pair matching.
 - **No “continue drag”** – Once the new node is spawned, the gesture ends.
 Users must start a fresh drag from the new node to keep patching.
 - **Undo/redo relies on frame flag** – `snapshotAfterEditor` defers `pushSnapshot()` to the end of `renderImGui()`.
 If multiple drag inserts happen in one frame (unlikely but possible when scripting), they may share a single snapshot.